masutaka/github-nippou/README.md

 This is a helpful CLI when you write a daily report in reference to GitHub.
 Nippou is a japanese word which means a daily report.

-A web version of this CLI is also available at https://github.com/MH4GF/github-nippou-web .

 ## Installation

 Grab the latest binary from the [releases](https://github.com/masutaka/github-nippou/releases) page.